BRIDGE: Building Rich Links to Enable Television History Research

 BRIDGE is part of the NWO-funded CATCH-programme, a collaboration between ILPS (UvA), Centre for Television in Transition (Utrecht University) and the Netherlands Institute of Sound and Vision.

-Publications about methods developed within the BRIDGE project can be found here:
+A more comprehensive webpage about the BRIDGE project can be found here:

 Tools developed/used within the BRIDGE project can be found here: